Witiko/doctoral-thesis/defense.md

 Next, I will focus on my experiments, where I develop new learning-to-rank techniques.

+% Section 4.3: Score Aggregation of Structural and Semantic Matching Techniques

 Semantic matching techniques make naive assumptions about the syntax and the semantics of the natural language and the language of mathematics.
 They also often rely on token embeddings of language models, which contain human-like